sabrina-mumu/Object-Detection/README.md

 # From Image/Video to Object
 ## About:
--This project contains the api for object detection -object_detection.py files are required for object detection (only) -yolov8l-oiv7.pt file is required for object detection (only)
+- This project contains the api for object detection

 ## Steps:
 ### Install necessary plugins